roncortez/digital-store-/.bmad-core/tasks/facilitate-brainstorming-session.md

 ### Step 3: Execute Techniques Interactively

-**KEY PRINCIPLES:**
+KEY PRINCIPLES:

-- **FACILITATOR ROLE**: Guide user to generate their own ideas through questions, prompts, and examples
+- FACILITATOR ROLE: Guide user to generate their own ideas through questions, prompts, and examples
-- **CONTINUOUS ENGAGEMENT**: Keep user engaged with chosen technique until they want to switch or are satisfied
+- CONTINUOUS ENGAGEMENT: Keep user engaged with chosen technique until they want to switch or are satisfied
-- **CAPTURE OUTPUT**: If (default) document output requested, capture all ideas generated in each technique section to the document from the beginning.
+- CAPTURE OUTPUT: If (default) document output requested, capture all ideas generated in each technique section to the document from the beginning.

-**Technique Selection:**
+Technique Selection:
 If user selects Option 1, present numbered list of techniques from the brainstorming-techniques data file.
 User can select by number..

-**Technique Execution:**
+Technique Execution:

 1. Apply selected technique according to data file description
 2. Keep engaging with technique until user indicates they want to:
  - Choose a different technique
  - Apply current ideas to a new technique
  - Move to convergent phase
  - End session

-**Output Capture (if requested):**
+Output Capture (if requested):
 For each technique used, capture:

 - Technique name and duration